ppt-2/Ch121a-DFT/README.md

 **Important instructions relevant to this class, hpc login, vi editor, linux commands, initial scripts are kept in 'Initialization' directory**

-Only very basic examples are covered so that general calculations can run easily even on a laptop.
+Only very basic examples are covered and most of those can easily run even on a laptop.

 ---